taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [agency](https://github.com/neurocult/agency) - 🕵️‍♂️ Library designed for developers eager to explore the potential of Large Language Models (LLMs) and other generative AI through a clean, effective, and Go-idiomatic approach.
  * [subtitle-translator-electron](https://github.com/gnehs/subtitle-translator-electron) - ↔️ Translate subtitle using ChatGPT
  * [obsidian-ava](https://github.com/different-ai/obsidian-ava) - Quickly format your notes with ChatGPT in Obsidian
+ * [spacy-transformers](https://github.com/explosion/spacy-transformers) - 🛸 Use pretrained transformers like BERT, XLNet, and GPT-2 in spaCy
+ * [chatgpt-universe](https://github.com/cedrickchee/chatgpt-universe) - ChatGPT Universe is fleeting notes on ChatGPT, GPT, and large language models (LLMs)

 ## Langchain